Underground Railroad: Fugitive Slave Act of 1850

 Under the terms of the Fugitive Slave Act of 1850, when suspected fugitives were seized and brought to a special magistrate known as a commissioner, they had no right to a jury trial and could not testify on their own behalf.
+Between 1850 and 1860, 343 freedom seekers were taken before a commissioner and 332 were returned to slavery.
+Commissioners received ten dollars when they ruled in favor of a slaveholder and received five dollars if they ruled in a slave's favor.
 Technically, they were not accused of a crime.
 The marshal or private slave-catcher needed only to swear an oath to acquire a writ of replevin for the return of property.
+A fine of 1,000 dollars was charged to individuals who assisted a freedom seeker's escape.

 Congress was dominated by Southern congressmen because the population of their states was bolstered by the inclusion of three-fifths of the number of slaves in population totals.
 They passed the Fugitive Slave Law of 1850 because of frustration at having fugitives from slavery helped by the public and even official institutions outside the South.
-In some parts of the North, slave-catchers needed police protection.
+In some parts of the North, slave catchers needed police protection.